 1 cup (2 sticks) unsalted butter, softened to room temperature

 1 cup powdered sugar plus more for dusting

 1/2 cup ground almonds, pecans or walnuts

-Preheat oven to 350° F. Line a cookie sheet with parchment paper.
+Meanwhile, preheat oven to 350° F. Line a cookie sheet with parchment paper or a baking mat.

-Cookies will keep in an air-tight container for 2-3 days.
+Cookies will keep in an air-tight container for 2 to 3 days.